alvindimas05/Fluyer/README.md

 ## 📦 Downloads

+> ![WARNING]
-> 🚧 **Beta Warning:** This app is still under development and may contain bugs or missing features.
+> 🚧 This app is a beta version and still under development.
+It may contain bugs or missing features.
 Check the issues below before installing.

 Get the latest release from the list or visit the [Releases Page](https://github.com/alvindimas05/Fluyer/releases).